 Bohemian crystal, Gothic castles and Baroque churches, Prague is a page out of a storybook.
 This World Heritage City is a jewel box of historic treasures.
 As you explore Prague’s cobblestone streets, you’ll soon realise that you need at least 3 days in Prague but there’s a good chance you’ll want to stay longer.
-If it’s your first time visiting Prague, here are 10 things to do in Prague to get you started.
+If it’s your first time visiting Prague, here are some of the best things to do in Prague to get you started.

 1- Walk Prague’s Charles Bridge

 During the day, the bridge is a bustling hive of activity.
 Street musicians compete with artisans hawking jewellery, paintings, and Bohemian glass trinkets.

 You may have to fight your way past the crowd gathered around the statue of St. John of Nepomuk, a Czech martyr saint who was thrown off the Charles Bridge into the Vltava River during the reign of King Wenceslas IV.

 People queue up to touch this statue for good luck.

 At night, the musicians come to life and the bridge becomes a party strip beneath the sinister shadows of the statues and Gothic towers.

 According to the Czech writer, Milan Kundera, “The thousands of saints looking out from all sides, threatening you, following you, hypnotizing you, are the raging hordes of occupiers who invaded Bohemia 350 years ago to tear the people’s faith and language from their hearts.”

 This Gothic stone bridge was built in 1357 for the Holy Roman Emperor Charles IV.
 It straddles the Vltava River and connects the Old Town with Mala Strana.